mfarmani95/FOSS_Weekly/docs/index.md

 #  Documentation

-!!!
-Success "Objectives of the project"
+❕ "Objectives of the project"

 - {+ try +}.
 -